 There are several ways you can remember Iona College in your estate plans.
 Many of them can help you and your family.

-Every year, you are legally required to withdraw what is known as a Required Minimum Distribution (RMD) from your IRA.
-RMDs can significantly increase your annual gross income, greatly increasing your income taxes.
-You are required to take an RMD even if you do not need the money.
+Every year, most IRA holders (those over 72 years of age) are legally required to withdraw what is known as a Required Minimum Distribution (RMD) from your IRA.
+RMDs can greatly increase your income taxes, and you are required to take an RMD even if you do not need the money.
+Those who do not take them can be subject to hefty tax penalties.
+A gift to Iona College offers a compassionate way to fulfill your requirement.

 A charitable bequest is certainly the most popular and enduring planned gift.
 Bequests are a favorite with donors because they are a gift planning strategy that gives you the opportunity to leave a lasting legacy while retaining full use of your property during your lifetime.
 With a bequest, there is no disruption of your lifestyle and no immediate out-of-pocket expense.
 You will not earn a charitable income tax deduction during life, but your estate will receive an estate tax deduction for the value of gifts left to the College.